-Since I was a child growing up on a rural Tennessee farm, I’ve been a voracious reader of books about characters in far off lands from places I always dreamed that someday I’d be able to visit.
-Now, as an adult living and working in New York City, I continued to feed this habit of escape through books, travel magazines, and travel shows.
+Since I was a child growing up on a rural Tennessee farm, I’ve been a voracious reader of books about characters in far-off lands from places I always dreamed that someday I’d be able to visit.
+As an adult living and working in New York City, I continued to feed this habit of escape through books, travel magazines, and travel shows.

 Thanks to the Internet, I began researching possible exotic locations; the more foreign the culture and exotic the area, the better.